SachinBishtAnalyst/Excel_Coffee_Dashboard/README.md

 # ☕ Coffee Sales Dashboard

-An interactive Excel dashboard analyzing coffee sales data across the United States, Ireland, and the United Kingdom — built with dynamic slicers to explore sales by coffee type, roast, package size, and loyalty card status.
+An interactive Excel dashboard analyzing coffee sales data across the United States, Ireland, and the United Kingdom — built with dynamic slicers to explore sales by coffee roast type, package size, and loyalty card status.

 ---